RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 More drafts circulated,
 all of them had the same "when countersigned by you" language, all of them quibbling over details.
-Meanwhile, Springer hired set, lighting and constume designers, stage and crew, reserved dance studios, and did everything necessary to begin rehearsals.
+Meanwhile, Springer hired set, lighting and costume designers, stage and crew, reserved dance studios, and did everything necessary to begin rehearsals.